josh-collinsworth/joco-sveltekit/src/routes/blog/posts/pantone.md

 All paper is different, too, and paper and ink are both sensitive; conditions like temperature, humidity, light, and even the mere weight of the paper can affect printing results.
 But even a perfect process printer in perfect conditions couldn't replicate every single color the eye can perceive with 100% accuracy; that's impossible.
 And even if it weren't and all your print materials _were_ perfectly matched, every screen in the world would still be different, capable of being modified to display color differently and to be brighter or dimmer than the one you're looking at.

-<Callout>Color isn’t a precise studio recording you can play back at will; it’s an ongoing live concert.</Callout>
+<Callout>Color isn’t a precise studio recording you can play back at will; it’s an ongoing live&nbsp;concert.</Callout>

 Put bluntly, there is no true perfection in color reproduction.
 You won't achieve it.
 Color isn't a precise studio recording you can play back at will; it's an ongoing live concert.
 The same notes may be played on the same instruments night after night, but the production is always unique to some varying degree.